 In this article you will find:

-Entrances from search engines are responsible for the largest share of online store traffic, according to data from the Shoper platform.
-However, the role of paid search and social media is growing - trends for 2018.
+Search engine inputs are responsible for the largest share of online store traffic, according to data from the platform Shoper.
+The role of paid search and social media, meanwhile, is growing - trends for 2018.

-Entrances from search engines are responsible for the largest share of online store traffic, according to data from the Shoper platform.
-However, the role of paid search and social media is growing - trends for 2018.
+Search engine inputs are responsible for the largest share of online store traffic, according to data from the platform Shoper.
+The role of paid search and social media, meanwhile, is growing - trends for 2018.

 Knowing the sources of e-commerce traffic is crucial for the development of an online business.
 It allows you to understand where customers are coming from and which ones are actually making a purchase.
 And with this knowledge, optimize marketing activities in individual channels, increasing their reach and profitability.
-That's why we decided to analyze traffic sources in stores using the Shoper platform.
+Therefore, we decided to analyze the traffic sources of stores using the platform Shoper.

 Where do e-commerce customers come from?
 Organic traffic is king